treebranch91/patched-a999/readme.md

 * [LukeZGD](https://github.com/LukeZGD) for [Legacy-iOS-Kit](https://github.com/LukeZGD/Legacy-iOS-Kit).

 ## License

+This fork is open-source and is free to use.

 A999activator itself is released under the 3-BSD license, see [license.md](license.md).
 A999Activator uses many other dependency programs which are not under that license, such as: